2020 Minneapolis park encampments: Aftermath

-After its closure, the Midtown Sheraton Hotel experiment became a source of controversy for discussions about homelessness and social justice issues.
-Progressive magazine Mother Jones described the hotel experiment as an "utopian sanctuary".
-Far right-wing commentators at Gateway Pundit characterized events as the hotel as a "Marxist" movement of rioters and squatters and largely reported on acts of vandalism there.
+The Midtown Sheraton Hotel experiment became a source of controversy.
+Progressive magazine Mother Jones described the hotel experiment as a "utopian sanctuary".
+Far right-wing commentators at Gateway Pundit characterized events at the hotel as a "Marxist" movement of rioters and squatters and largely reported on acts of vandalism there.
 One resident described the hotel environment as "chaotic and unruly".
-MplsStPaul magazine described the situation by the time residents were evicted as having "disintegrated into a disaster—the hotel overrun with rampant drug use and sex trafficking".
+MplsStPaul magazine described the situation as having "disintegrated into a disaster—the hotel was overrun with rampant drug use and sex trafficking".

-Prior to the eviction of residents at the Sheraton Hotel, organizers admitted they were ill-equipped to manage the situation and made public pleas for government agencies to take over.
-Organizers of the hotel experiment, as well as project's unintended outcomes, were criticized.
-Social service providers and organizers of other homeless camps in the city noted the lack of security to control entry, inexperienced volunteers, and lack of oversight of resident activities.
-The sanctuary movement at the Sheraton Midtown Hotel was also criticized for being a predominately White-led volunteer effort, especially as many of the residents were Black or American Indian.
-Some volunteers at the hotel felt the effort inadvertently harmed many of the people they tried to serve.
-As residents were being evicted from the Sheraton Midtown Hotel in early June, activists enlisted the help of local social justice advocacy group Black Visions Collective, but volunteer organizers felt the move came too late and ultimately it did not help the project succeed.
+Prior to the eviction of residents at the Sheraton Hotel, organizers had admitted that they were ill-equipped to manage the situation and had made public pleas for government agencies to take over.
+Organizers of the hotel experiment were criticized, as well as the project's unintended outcomes.
+Social service providers and organizers of other homeless camps in the city noted the lack of security to control entry, the inexperienced volunteers, and the lack of oversight of resident activities.
+The sanctuary movement at the Sheraton Midtown Hotel was also criticized for being a predominately White-led volunteer effort, especially since many of the residents were Black or American Indian.
+Some volunteers at the hotel felt that the effort had inadvertently harmed many of the people they were trying to serve.
+As residents were being evicted from the Sheraton Midtown Hotel in early June, activists tried to enlist the help of local social justice advocacy group Black Visions Collective, but volunteer organizers felt that the move had come too late and ultimately had not helped the project succeed.